billgates11x21-source/ARBEngine/docs/README.md

 4. Run API server: `uvicorn src.api.server:app --port 8000`
 5. Start dashboard: `npm start` inside Dashboard/

+## Regulatory Compliance

+This project is intended for lawful use in accordance with Australian financial regulations.
+Users are responsible for their own compliance.

 ## Security
-- Never commit real API keys to GitHub
+- Never commit real API keys or secrets to GitHub
 - Always use .env for secrets